aws-samples/sample-serverless-mcp-servers/README.md

 #### Stateless to the rescue

 The MCP specification also allows for a stateless server mode.
 In this mode, the server doesn’t maintain session context between requests, and clients are not expected to resume dropped connections.
 Stateless mode enables seamless horizontal scaling and works well in environments where elasticity and load distribution are critical.
-This model is demonstrated in the `stateless-mcp-on-lambda` and `stateless-mcp-on-ecs` samples included in this repository.
+This model is demonstrated in the `stateless-mcp-on-lambda`, `stateless-mcp-on-ecs`, and `stateless-mcp-on-lambda-python` samples included in this repository.

 ![](./stateless-mcp-on-lambda/architecture.png)